ray-project/ray/doc/source/cluster/index.rst

 Cluster quick start <ref-cluster-quick-start>`.
 For more advanced examples of use, you can also refer to the :ref:`full specification for Ray Cluster configuration <cluster-config>`.

+To learn about best practices for deploying a Ray cluster, :ref:`check out the deployment guide <deployment-guide>`.